 Unity House is a 15-unit single room occupancy (SRO) permanent-supportive housing facility providing structured programming for disabled veterans.
 Eligible veterans can reside in a congregate environment at Unity House while re-integrating into an active and productive civilian life.
 Residents have the opportunity to participate in various veteran and community activities and therapeutic programs.
-Programming includes case management and the development of life skills and a monitored action plan that will aim to successfully reintegrate a resident back into the social setting as an independent and productive citizen.
+Programming includes case management and counseling that enhances the development of life skills and a monitored action plan that will aim to successfully reintegrate a resident back into the social setting as an independent and productive citizen.

 MVOC provides transportation to and from medical appointments.
 Residents of Unity House are eligible to participate in MVOC’s food assistance program and receive all support services as provided by MVOC.